eswong610/user-guide-docs/docs/patch.md

 ## Step 2 - Setting up the endpoint.
 Create an empty object and set it to a variable.
 This will be to store the values you want to update.
-Then, write a for-loop that will pair a property and value from `req.body` into a key-value pair and store it into the empty object.
+Assuming again we will use information taken from a user, write a for-loop that will pair a property and value from `req.body` into a key-value pair and store it into the empty object.

 ## Step 3 - Filling out the update method